sx-aurora-dev/tensorflow/README_ve.md

 llvm-ve is required to build veorun_tf because intrinsic functions provided by llvm-ve are used to write efficient kernels.

-You can install the rpm package for llvm-ve.
+You can install the llvm-ve rpm package.
 See [our post](https://sx-aurora-dev.github.io/blog/post/2019-05-22-llvm-rpm/).

 ```